I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 • Set a password to enter the BIOS in exceptional cases.

-• Write down the password in places where it will be securely stored, and if necessary, it can be quickly found.
+• Write down the password in places where it will be securely stored and, if necessary, it can be quickly found.

 What to do if you can’t enter the BIOS

-• To solve some problems, you need to clear the memory, reset to factory settings using the "Clear CMOS" switch.
+• To solve some problems, you need to clear the memory, reset it to factory settings using the “Clear CMOS” switch.

-Some difficulties can be caused by entering the BIOS on a computer with Windows 8.
-To work, you will need to know the interface and the main features of the device on this software.
-How to enter the BIOS on the "eight":
+Entering the BIOS on a computer with Windows 8 may cause some difficulties.
+To work, you will need knowledge of the interface and the main features of how the device works with this software.
+How to enter the BIOS on a G8:

-3. From the PC Settings menu that appears, select General settings and click the "Special Boot Options" button.
-After that, the PC or laptop will reboot.
+3. In the “PC Settings” menu that appears, select General settings and click the “Special download options” button.
+After this, the PC or laptop will restart.

-General Understanding of BIOS Entry
+General understanding of BIOS entry

-On IBM Lenovo Thinkpad laptops, press and hold the blue "ThikVantage" key until the menu appears.
-And on some Toshiba laptops, press ”Esc” and then “F1”.
+On IBM Lenovo Thinkpad laptops, press and hold the blue “ThikVantage” key until the menu appears.
+And on some Toshiba laptops press “Esc” and then “F1”.

 How to enter BIOS on different computers and laptops

-You can see which BIOS you are using when you turn on the computer, when general information appears on the screen, but in principle it does not matter, the main thing is to see which button you need to press:
+You can see which BIOS you are using when you turn on the computer, when general information appears on the screen, but in principle this does not matter, the main thing is to see which button you need to press:

-And here is another kind of "Award"
+And here is another variety of “Award”

-And here is a completely different option, which uses the "F2" key
+But here is a completely different option, which uses the “F2” key

 And the BIOS “AMI” itself in all cases looks something like this:

 Another option is how to enter the BIOS on Lenovo laptop.
-There are no hints here at all, you just need to know that during the splash screen you need to press "F2"
+There are no hints at all, you just need to know that during the splash screen you need to press “F2”

-On Lenovo G500 series models, you need to press the OneKey Recovery key when the laptop is turned off, and on some models, Fn + F2 (or F12) works.
+On Lenovo G500 series models, you need to press the OneKey Recovery key when the laptop is turned off, and on some models Fn+F2 (or F12) works.

 • Del;